-Solar power water systems offer safe water and hope for communities across the world and, more often than not, are a favored approach for Water Mission.
-In addition to being beneficial for the environment (especially when compared to water that’s supplied via a generator), solar-power pumps are sustainable for the communities that operate them.
-With over 1,000 solar-power systems installed, Water Mission has experienced less than a 1% failure rate.
-We have also seen a reduction of overall lifecycle costs of more than 40% when compared to drilled boreholes fitted with hand pumps that are designed for equivalent service areas and lifespans.
+Solar-powered water systems offer safe water and hope for communities across the world and, more often than not, are a favored approach for Water Mission.
+In addition to being beneficial for the environment (especially when compared to systems powered by generators), solar-powered pumps are sustainable for the communities that operate them.
+With over 1,200 solar-powered systems installed, Water Mission has experienced a very low failure rate.
+We have also seen a reduction of overall lifecycle costs when compared to drilled boreholes fitted with hand pumps that are designed for equivalent service areas and lifespans.
+Learn more about our solar-powered pumping research.
 Learn more about our solar-powered pumping research.

 Advantages of Solar-Power Pumping

 When compared with alternative power sources – including hand pumps, an electrical grid connection, or generator power – solar power is the best overall choice in many situations.
 A majority of the advantages of solar-power water pumping fall into the following four categories:

 Serve more people.

 Higher flow and head capacity than hand pumps means that solar pumping can serve more people in less time significantly reducing queuing times.

 Treat, store, and distribute water.